fbpixelBlood in Stool (Faeces): Causes, Diagnosis, and Treatment | Thomson Medical

 During this procedure, if any abnormal growth (polyps) is found, it can be removed and tested for cancer.
 There are 3 minimally invasive diagnostics that are commonly performed, such as:

-Colonoscopy: A flexible tube is inserted through the anal canal.
-This exam allows a detailed view of the rectum, the entire colon, and parts of the small intestine.
+• During this procedure, a flexible tube is inserted through the anal canal.
+This examination provides a detailed view of the rectum, the entire colon, and parts of the small intestine.

-Rectal culture swab:
+Rectal culture swab

-Imaging test:
+Imaging test

 To diagnose what's causing the blood in the faeces, request an appointment at Thomson Medical.
 Our specialists will assist you throughout the diagnostic and treatment processes and provide personalised advice.